wiaderny/wiaderny.github.com/curriculum-vitae/index.md

 Anticipate completion of M.Sc. in Banking and Financial Management in 2015.

 __Martin-Luther-University, Halle-Wittenberg__<span class="duration">2010 to 2013</span>
-B.Sc. in Economics; Thesis title: "An empirical analysis of the determinants of tax morale"; Advisor: Prof. Dr. Heinz P. Galler
+Achieved B.Sc. in Economics; Thesis title: "An empirical analysis of the determinants of tax morale"; Advisor: Prof. Dr. Heinz P. Galler

 __Justus-von-Liebig Gymnasium, Göppingen__<span class="duration">2005 to 2010</span>
 A-level in English, Ethics, Mathematics and Chemistry & Dietetics.

 __BSA School of Health Management, Munich__<span class="duration">2007 (6 months)</span>
-Education as High-Performance Sports & Bodytrainer.
+Education as Professional High-Performance Sports & Bodytrainer.

 ###Employment
-**Founder & CEO of Green Mill Trading, LLC**<span class="duration">2013 to present</span>
+**Junior Project Manager, DPolG GmbH**<span class="duration">2014 to present</span>
-Engaged in trading at the foreign exchange market for companies own purposes.
+Providing strategical and operational process optimization and innovation to improve efficiency and increase the team's overall profitability.

-**Research Assistant at the Chair of International Economic Relations**<span class="duration">2013 (4 months)</span>
+**Founder of Green Mill Trading, LLC**<span class="duration">2013 to 2014</span>
-Project regarding the Monetary Transmission Mechanism in Germany.
+Analyzed, researched and implemented technical and structural processes and systems to shape the future of a launched foreign exchange trading company.
+Experience in building a high-performance team from the ground up.

-**Student Assistant at the First Department of Medicine**<span class="duration">2012 to 2013</span>
+**Research Assistant, Martin-Luther-University**<span class="duration">2013 (4 months)</span>
-Structured and maintained the Curriculum and Encyclopedia for Dr. med.
-J. Walldorf.
+Achieved complementation of a dedicated quantitative research project regarding the Monetary Transmission Mechanism at the Chair of International Economic Relations

-**LaTeX Typesetter**<span class="duration">2012 to present</span>
+**Student Assistant, Martin-Luther-University**<span class="duration">2012 to 2013</span>
-Converted mathematical or scientific papers into print-ready documents for numerous individuals.
+Structured the curriculum and performed data analysis at the First Department of Medicine.

 **Co-Founder of Seidenbach S.á.r.l.**<span class="duration">2010 to 2012</span>
-Handmade dress shirt and suit manufacture for men.
+Provided general oversight of all activities, managed day-to-day operations and assured efficient and profitable functioning of a company for handmade dress shirt and suit manufacturing.

 **Product Visualizer**<span class="duration">2009 to 2012</span>
 Provided creative/marketing solutions such as websites, UI-Design etc. including standardization and harmonization of interface appearance.